Murdock9803/Ayush-Portfolio/README.md

 # Ayush-Portfolio
-My portfolio as a frontend developer.
+My simple portfolio website as a developer.